josephabbey/josephabbey.dev/src/content/blog/predbat-for-smart-battery-management.md

 ### Cost Predictions

 The cost predictions are based on the rates model and grid predictions.
 It calculates the cost of energy from the grid and the revenue from exporting energy to the grid.
 It then adds the standing charge to get the total cost.

+## Credit to Predbat Contributors

+Predbat is an incredible piece of work, it is a production quality battery management programme.
+The author Trefor Southwell could make a lot of money from this but provides it for free, for non-commercial use.
+He is very responsive to his users and has welcomed contributions from 43 other engineers.
+Thank you to Trefor and all the other contributors, this is a very valued part of my smart home.